dtudk/software-linking/python/README.md

 ## Dynamic or Static?

-For scripting languages there is no such thing as *dynamic* or *static*.
+For scripting languages there is (generally) no such thing as *dynamic* or *static*.

 One will *reference* external libraries (other scripts) by `import` statements (language dependent).

-The only way to do a *static* linking would be to *copy* in the source code of the library and thereby make use of it.
-This is *very* uncommon for libraries, and you'll only see copies of codes which are code-snippets (small self-contained code segments) from e.g. Stack Exchange.
+The only way to do a *static* linking would be to *copy in* the source code of the library and thereby make use of it.
+This is *very* uncommon for libraries, and you'll only see copies of codes which are code-snippets (small self-contained code segments) from e.g. Stack Exchange (hopefully with proper attribution).

 ## Running the scripts